Learn how to take, send, and create screenshots in Make (Integromat) with the PagePixels Screenshots integration.

 Watch Screenshots

-Triggers when a new screenshot is taken is PagePixels, optionally limited to specific screenshot configurations.
+Triggers when a new screenshot is taken in PagePixels, optionally limited to specific screenshot configurations.

 Watch Screenshot Configuration